weaviate/weaviate-io/developers/weaviate/concepts/resources.md

 Vector search is the most CPU intensive process in Weaviate operations.
 Queries are CPU-bound, but imports are also CPU-bound because imports rely on vector search for indexing.
 Weaviate uses the HNSW (Hierarchical Navigable Small World) algorithm to index vectors.
 You can [tune the HNSW index](../config-refs/schema/vector-index.md) on a per collection basis in order to maximize performance for your primary use case.

-To use multiple CPUs efficiently, enable sharding when you import data.
-For the fastest imports, enable sharding even on a single node.
+To use multiple CPUs efficiently, create multiple shards for your collection.
+For the fastest imports, create multiple shards even on a single node.

 Each insert, or search, is single-threaded.
 However, if you make multiple searches or inserts at the same time, Weaviate can make use of multiple threads.
 [Batch inserts](/developers/weaviate/manage-data/import) use multiple threads to process data in parallel.